Ancient Greek personal names: Simple names

 Ordinary nouns and adjectives of the most diverse types were used as names, either unadjusted or with the addition of a wide variety of suffixes.
 For instance, some twenty different names are formed from aischros "ugly", including that of the poet we know as Aeschylus, the Latin spelling of Aischylos.
-Among the many different categories of nouns and adjectives from which the most common names derive are colors (Xanthos "yellow"), animals (Moschos "heifer", and Dorkas "roe deer"), physical characteristics (Simos "snub nose"), parts of the body (Kephalos, from kephale "head", and many from various slang terms for genitalia).
+Among the many different categories of nouns and adjectives from which the most common names derive are colors (Xanthos "yellow"), animals (Moschos "heifer", and Dorkas "roe deer"), physical characteristics (Simos "snub nose"; Strabon "squinty-eyed"), parts of the body (Kephalos, from kephale "head", and many from various slang terms for genitalia).
 Few of these simple names are as common as the most common compound names, but they are extraordinarily numerous and varied.
 Identifying their origins often taxes the knowledge of the outer reaches of Greek vocabulary.
 Here the quest for dignity seen in the compound names largely disappears.
 Some, to our ears, sound positively disrespectful: Gastron "pot belly", Batrachos "frog", Kopreus "shitty", but these are probably by origin affectionate nicknames, in many cases applied to small children, and subsequently carried on within families.

 Theophoric ("god-carrying") names

 Many Greeks bore names derived from those of gods.
-Though it was not normal before the Roman period for Greeks to bear exactly the same names as gods, the two most common Greek names (Dionysios and Demetrios; feminine Dionysia and Demetria) were simple adjectival formations from the divine names Dionysos and Demeter.
-There were also compound theophoric names, formed with a wide variety of suffixes, of which the most common were -doros "gift of" (e.g. Dionysodoros "gift of Dionysos") or -dotos "given by" (Apollodotos).
-Many names were also based on cult titles of gods: Pythodoros, from Pythios "Apollo".
-Also common were names formed from the simple theos "god", such as Theodotos/Theodora.
-All the major gods except the god of war, Ares, and gods associated with the underworld (Persephone, Hades, Plouton [= Latin Pluto]) generated theophoric names, as did some lesser gods (rivers in particular) and heroes.
+However, it was not normal before the Roman period for Greeks to bear exactly the same names as gods, but they did use adjectival forms of Divine names.
+For example Dionysios "belonging to Dionysos" and Demetrios "belonging to Demeter" (feminine forms Dionysia and Demetria) were the most common such names in ancient times.

+There were also compound theophoric names, formed with a wide variety of suffixes, of which the most common were -doros "gift of" (e.g. Athenodoros "gift of Athena") or -dotos "given by" (e.g. Apollodotos "given by Apollo").
+Many names were also based on cult titles of gods: Pythodoros "gift of Pythios", i.e. Apollo.
+Other less common suffixes were -phon "voice of" (e.g. Dionysophon "voice of Dionysos") and -phanes "appearing" (e.g. Diophanes, "Zeus appearing" or "looking like Zeus").
+Also common were names formed from the simple theos "god", such as Theodoros, or the feminine form Theodora.
+All the major gods except the god of war, Ares, and gods associated with the underworld (Persephone, Hades, Plouton [=Latin Pluto]) generated theophoric names, as did some lesser gods (rivers in particular) and heroes.
 When new gods rose to prominence (Asklepios) or entered Greece from outside (Isis, Sarapis), they too generated theophoric names formed in the normal ways (e.g. Asklepiodotos, Isidoros, Sarapias).